-Because the District Attorney’s office failed to realize that they did not have sufficient evidence of driving to get a conviction at trial, we believed our client had a good chance of winning at trial.
+Because the District Attorney’s office failed to realize that they did not have sufficient evidence of driving to get a conviction at trial, our DUI Lawyers believed our client had a good chance of winning at trial.
 In May of 2022, the case was tried in Ventura County Superior Court in front of a smart and thoughtful jury.

 We knew that it would be critical that the jury understand that merely sitting in the driver’s seat does not meet the definition of driving under the DUI laws.
 (See Mercer v.
 Dept. of Motor Vehicles (1991) 53 Cal.3d 753, 768; see also CALCRIM 2241.)
 The law requires actual movement of the vehicle or evidence that the vehicle was obstructing a roadway.
 (Ibid.)
 This meant that the CHP officer’s testimony that our client was sitting in the driver’s seat of a car that was legally parked would not support a DUI conviction.
 Thus, the DA’s Office was limited to attempting to prove that our client “drove” with the testimony of the 911 caller that reported the reckless driver.
 This became the central issue at trial.

 Jury selection played a big role in securing justice for our client because some of the potential jurors wanted to convict our client without even hearing any evidence.
 Some jurors believed that just being charged means you are guilty.
 Some of them also stated that if a test was administered then they could not find our client not guilty based on “some B.S. technicality.”
 After jury selection, we were confident that the jurors that remained were thoughtful, fair and impartial.